ellerbrock/talis.github.io/topics/documentation.md

 * How to build the project
 * If it is a deployable, how to run it
 * If it is a library, a quickstart on how to use it
-* If it has an API, a link to more detailed API documentation.
+* If it has an API, a link to more detailed API documentation

 ### Infra Runbook